kauramanp/VoiceRecognitionKotlin/README.md

-# Voice Recording and uploading Wav file
+# 🎙️ Voice Recording & WAV Upload Module (Android)

-This Android application module provides a voice recording feature using a Fragment.
-It allows users to record audio, visualize the amplitude in real time, play the recording, and upload it for further processing.
+This module provides a complete voice recording experience using a Fragment and custom views in Android.
+Users can record voice, visualize the waveform in real time, play back the recording, and upload it as a .wav file.